 Zhang Wen

-Founder and Chairman, Biren Technology (Led company to successful $717M Hong Kong IPO in January 2026)
+Founder and Chairman, Biren Technology (Chairman and CEO of publicly-listed Biren Technology following successful $717M Hong Kong IPO)

 Lingjie Xu